natemcmaster/blog/_posts/dev/2018-08-29-netcore-primitives-2.md

 This is less than ideal because your application grows in size and you don't get a ReadyToRun optimized version of Microsoft.AspNetCore.Mvc.dll.
-This can happen unintentionally if you get upgraded transitively through a ProjectReference of via a third-party package.
+This can happen unintentionally if you get upgraded transitively through a ProjectReference of via a third-party dependencies.

 ### Confusing the target framework moniker with the shared framework

 It's easy to think that `"netcoreapp2.0" == "Microsoft.NETCore.App, v2.0.0"`.
 This is not true.
-A target framework moniker (aka TFM) is specified in projects using the `<TargetFramework>` element.
+A target framework moniker (aka TFM) is specified in a project using the `<TargetFramework>` element.
-This is meant to be a human-friendly way to define which version of .NET Core you would like to use.
+"netcoreapp2.0" is meant to be a human-friendly way to express which version of .NET Core you would like to use.

 The pitfall of a TFM is that it is too short.
 It cannot express things like multiple shared frameworks, patch-specific versioning, version rollforward, output type, and self-contained vs framework-dependent deployment.